-E. High Point Trail Horse of the Year.
+E. High Point Trail Horse Awards of the Year.

-High Point Trail Horse of the Year awards will be offered in each of the following categories: High Point Competitive Trail Riding Horse of the Year, High Point Endurance Trail Riding Horse of the Year and High Point Pleasure Trail Riding Horse of the Year.
+Three High Point Trail Horse Awards will be offered in each of the following categories:

+- 1. High Point Competitive Trail Riding Horse of the Year, - 2.
+High Point Endurance Trail Riding Horse of the Year and - 3.
+High Point Pleasure Trail Riding Horse of the Year.

 The winners shall be the horses that accumulated the highest total number of points in the designated category in Association approved rides during the course of the event year.